mvattuone/databender/README.md

 ### Custom effect chains

-You can inject any Web Audio nodes (Tone.js, Pizzicato, TunaJS, etc.) and they'll be chained in theorder you provide.
+You can inject any Web Audio nodes (Tone.js, Pizzicato, TunaJS, etc.) and they'll be chained in the order you provide.

 ```js
 import Databender from 'databender';